 Bernese Mountain Dog Australian Shepherd Mix: gorgeous and intelligent (10 photos)

 One of the crossbreeds that is definitely worth looking into if you are planning to adopt a new pup is Bernese Mountain Dog Australian Shepherd Mix.
 These two breeds (Bernese Mountain Dogs and Australian Shepherds) really seem to be made for each other.
 The mix that they produce is a gorgeous dog with excellent working qualities and outstanding intelligence.
-To make it even better, this mixed breed can also boast good health and is a breed that won’t give you much trouble health-wise.
+To make it even better, this mixed breed can also boast good health.
+This is a breed that won’t give you much trouble health-wise.
 They are active, loyal, enthusiastic, and all-around lovable dogs.

 But of course, like any other dog breed, this mix may have some downsides that may make it less than a perfect dog for you.